-Copies of any documents suspected of containing secure test questions or information from secure tests must be submitted to the Annual Testing Program through the regional accountability coordinator (RAC) for clearance before use in the PSU.
-Appropriate items for review would be any material of which the origin is not known.
-PSUs and the Annual Testing Program must work together to maintain test security.
+Copies of any documents suspected of containing secure test questions or information from secure tests must be submitted to the Annual Testing Program through the regional accountability coordinator (RAC) (School staff in a district should submit documents to the school test coordinator for submission to the RAC.) for clearance before use in the PSU or school.
+Appropriate items for review would be any material of unknown origin.
+PSUs, schools, and the Annual Testing Program must work together to maintain test security.